lz4/lz4/README.md

 in order to drastically improve compression performance on small files.

-LZ4 library is provided as open-source software using BSD 2-Clause license.
+The LZ4 library is provided as open-source software using BSD 2-Clause license.

 |Branch      |Status   |